Pest control hub

 Deciduous, small, spreading tree usually 3-8m tall when mature.
 Leaves are hairless, thin, usually 130x60mm with a long tapered tip.
-Red bell-shaped flowers appear between July-September, hanging in clusters of 2-3 on short stalks.
+Red and pink bell-shaped flowers appear between July to September, hanging in clusters of 2-3 on short stalks.
 Fruit are scarlet, up to 12x10mm, like a small cherry.
 Seeds are up to 9mm long.

-Preferred habitats include native forest, including urban fragments, regenerating secondary bush, and relatively intact forest via canopy gaps, edges and riparian margins.
-Roadsides.
-Occasionally occurs as an epiphyte.
-Tolerates semi-shade.
-Urban forest fragments are the most invaded, likely due to current propagule pressure more than environmental tolerances.
+Preferred habitats include native forest, including urban fragments, regenerating secondary bush and relatively intact forest via canopy gaps, edges and riparian margins.
+Along roadsides. it occasionally occurs as an epiphyte.
+Tolerant of semi-shade.
+Urban forest margins are the most invaded.
+This is likely due to current propagule pressure more than environmental tolerances.

 Why is it a problem?

 Taiwan cherry invades all types of shrublands, light gaps in the forest, roadsides, gardens and reserves.
 It has the potential to spread and dominate over native vegetation displacing it completely and negatively impacting on entire naturally occurring ecosystems.